Fibromyalgia

 - Dr Sundeept Bhalara, Consultant Rheumatologist and Physician

-Fibromyalgia is a long-term (chronic) condition that’s associated with pain in different places in your body.
+Fibromyalgia is a long-term (chronic) condition that causes widespread pain in your body.
 You may also have trouble sleeping, feel tired, and have problems with your memory.

-There’s no cure for fibromyalgia, but there are lots of ways to manage the condition and help ease your symptoms.
+There’s no cure for fibromyalgia but there are ways to manage the condition and help ease your symptoms.

 About fibromyalgia

-Fibromyalgia is a common condition which is thought to affect up to one in 20 people.
+Fibromyalgia is a common condition – it’s thought to affect up to 1 in 20 people.
 It’s much more common in women than in men.
 Most people with fibromyalgia start to get symptoms between the ages of 20 and 60.
 You’re more likely to get it as you get older, but children can get it too.

 Causes of fibromyalgia

-It’s not clear exactly why some people develop fibromyalgia, but there are certain factors that seem to increase your risk.
+It’s not clear exactly why some people develop fibromyalgia, but there are certain things that seem to increase your risk.

 Fibromyalgia runs in families.
 You’re more likely to get fibromyalgia at some time in your life if one of your relatives has it.
 It’s linked to other chronic pain disorders too, such as irritable bowel syndrome (IBS) and temporomandibular joint disorder.
 So, if you or someone in your family has one of these conditions, you may be more likely to get fibromyalgia.

 It’s thought that certain things may trigger symptoms of fibromyalgia.
-These can include traumatic events, such as a car crash, having major surgery, or having an infection.
+These can include:

 Sleep problems may also play a role in triggering fibromyalgia symptoms.
-Lack of sleep can affect nerve pathways that control pain, making your symptoms worse.
+Lack of sleep can affect nerve pathways that control pain, and this can make your symptoms worse.

-- widespread pain in your body, often affecting your neck and shoulders, or lower back
+- widespread pain in your body, which often affects your neck and shoulders or your lower back

 - oversensitivity to touch, light, sounds or smells – even a slight touch may seem painful

-- feeling stiff, especially when you wake up – it may get worse when you move
+- feeling stiff, especially when you wake up – it may get worse by the end of the day too

 - feeling very tired and lacking energy